 My husband and I are big pasta fans, and we both love it with garlic and olive oil.
 The only thing better than garlic?
 Roasted garlic.
 That’s why I swooned when I found this Lemon Garlic Pasta recipe.
 It sounded like pasta heaven to me, and there was no way I wasn’t going to try it!

 This post was originally published on June 6, 2017.
 The text and photos were updated on July 29, 2021.
 The review and rating have not been changed.

 If you are in the mood for a delicious pasta dish with simple flavors, this is it.
 Recipes don’t have to be complicated to be tasty.

-I did cheat a little and buy peeled garlic cloves.
+The first time I made this recipe, I did cheat a little and buy peeled garlic cloves.
 It tastes just as good and saves sooooo much time.
 Step 1 covers this, but Nicole has more detailed instructions on roasting garlic (scroll down and you will find the extra easy method just below the recipe, which is what I used).
 Just be sure to put the ramekin you roast the garlic in on top of a baking sheet, especially if your oven’s racks are widely spaced.

 But I have made this recipe many times since I originally posted it, and now I just buy a head of garlic and roast it.
 I peel the loose skin off the garlic but otherwise leave it intact.
 Then I trim pointy ends just a little to open the cloves and set the whole head into a ramekin.

 The rest is the same as the original: drizzle in olive oil, cover in foil, and roast for 30-40 minutes (30 minutes is usually enough).
 Also, I like to use my toaster oven instead of heating the oven for a tiny dish of garlic.
 When the garlic is done, I set it aside to cool for 5-10 minutes.
 Once cooled, it’s easy to squeeze out the roasted garlic cloves.